emu-russia/breaks/BreakingNESWiki_DeepL/PPU/pal.md

 ![regs_nslave](/BreakingNESWiki/imgstore/ppu/pal/regs_nslave.png)

-The B/W signal goes by roundabout ways through the multiplexer:
+The B/W signal goes by roundabout ways through the multiplexer, for this purpose it is amplified by two inverters (which do not reverse the polarity of the signal):

 ![regs_bw](/BreakingNESWiki/imgstore/ppu/pal/regs_bw.png)